 Our client had taken a legal high which had an adverse effect on him.
 He became paranoid and scared.
 His behaviour led to him being arrested to prevent a breach of the peace.

 On arrival at the custody suite in Taunton officers noted that he was agitated, sweating, apparently insensitive to pain and paranoid.
 He was already struggling against the handcuffs being used to restrain him.
-The officer’s notes recorded that they was causing him bruising and bleeding around his wrists.
+The officer’s notes recorded that they were causing him bruising and bleeding around his wrists.
 He was deeply distressed, struggling to free himself and deliberately banging his head against the ground.

 There is official national guidance on how people should be restrained in custody.
 These guidelines were drafted by the National Policing Improvement Agency (“NPIA”).
 The guidance specifically warns officers of the dangers of a condition known as “Excited Delirium”.